|Camp Canteen/Office Assistant|

 Some physical requirements of the Canteen/Office Assistant position could be endurance including climbing, standing, some bending, stooping, and stretching.
 Eye-hand coordination and manual dexterity to manipulate canteen/office equipment and activities are required.
 Requires normal range of hearing and eyesight to record, prepare, and communicate appropriate camper activities/programs and the ability to lift up to 50 lbs.
 Have a willingness to live in a camp setting and work irregular hours delivering a program in the facility available.
 Operate with daily exposure to the sun and heat and varying environmental conditions.

-Two years’ experience working with children in a camp environment preferred, OR any equivalent combination of training and experience which provides the required knowledge, skills, and abilities.
+Two years of experience working with children in a camp environment preferred, OR any equivalent combination of training and experience which provides the required knowledge, skills, and abilities.

 LICENSES AND CERTIFICATIONS: